2024 Solar Incentives Guide for Highlands, NY - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
-You may have heard of the Federal Solar Investment Tax Credit, or ITC.
-This is a tax credit that reduces your taxes by a predetermined percentage of the money you spend installing solar panels.
+Federal incentives are the type of incentives that you are most likely to have some familiarity with.
+An incentive many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a predetermined percentage of the cost of your solar system.

-The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as retitling it the Clean Energy Credit).
-With the new provisions, solar installation projects started after January 1, 2022, and completed by the end of 2032, may be eligible for a 30% tax credit.
-This percentage will then see a slight annual decrease until the current Clean Energy Credit expires in 2035.
-Starting in 2023, it will also be easier to qualify for credits for energy storage systems under the new laws.
+In August 2022, the ITC (now titled the Clean Energy Credit) was expanded and extended by the passing of the Inflation Reduction Act.
+With the new provisions, solar installation projects started after January 1, 2022, and completed by the end of 2032, can qualify for a 30% tax credit.
+The amount of the credit will then see a slight annual decrease until the current Clean Energy Credit expires in 2035.
+Beginning in 2023, it will also be easier to get credits for energy storage systems under this new program.

-More information about the new Inflation Reduction Act can be found here.
-To better understand how the new Clean Energy Credit will apply to you, get in touch with your local Highlands solar installation expert.
+Click here to learn more about the new Inflation Reduction Act.
+The best way to fully understand how the new Clean Energy Credit applies to you is to speak with your local Highlands solar panel installers directly.

 State & Local Solar Incentives